Suzanne Collins

-Suzanne Collins (born August 10, 1962) is an American author and television writer who is best known as the author of the young adult dystopian book series The Hunger Games.
+Suzanne Collins (born August 10, 1962) is an American author and television writer who is best known as the author of the young adult dystopian fiction book series The Hunger Games.
 She is also the author of the children's fantasy series The Underland Chronicles.

 Early life and education

-Collins was born on August 10, 1962, in Hartford, Connecticut, to Jane Brady Collins (born 1931) and Lieutenant Colonel Michael John Collins (1931–2003), a U.S. Air Force officer who served in the Korean and the Vietnam War.
-Her grandfather and numerous uncles fought in both World Wars.
+Collins was born on August 10, 1962, in Hartford, Connecticut, to Jane Brady Collins (born 1931) and Lieutenant Colonel Michael John Collins (1931–2003), a U.S. Air Force officer who served in the Korean and Vietnam War.
+Her grandfather and numerous uncles fought in both world wars.
 She is the youngest of four children, her older siblings being Kathryn (born 1957), Andrew (born 1958), and Joan (born 1960).
 As the daughter of a military officer, she moved with her family very often, mostly living in Europe (specifically Brussels, Belgium) and the eastern part of America.
 As a young girl, Collins enjoyed reading, gymnastics, and exploring the woods with her friends.

 Collins graduated from the Alabama School of Fine Arts in Birmingham in 1980 as a Theater Arts major.
 She completed her Bachelor of Arts degree from Indiana University Bloomington in 1985 with a double major in theater and telecommunications.
 In 1989, Collins earned her Master of Fine Arts in dramatic writing from the New York University Tisch School of the Arts.

 Career

 Collins began her career in 1991 as a writer for children's television shows.
-She worked on several shows for Nickelodeon, including Clarissa Explains It All, The Mystery Files of Shelby Woo, Little Bear, Oswald and Wow!
+She worked on several shows for Nickelodeon and Nick Jr., including Clarissa Explains It All, The Mystery Files of Shelby Woo, Little Bear, Oswald, and Wow!
 Wow!
 Wubbzy!.
 She was also the head writer for the PBS spin-off Clifford's Puppy Days.
 She received a Writers Guild of America nomination in animation for co-writing the critically acclaimed 2001 Christmas special, Santa, Baby!
 After meeting children's author James Proimos while working on the Kids' WB show Generation O!, Collins felt inspired to write children's books herself.

 Her inspiration for Gregor the Overlander, the first book of The New York Times best-selling series The Underland Chronicles, came from Alice in Wonderland, when she was thinking about how one was more likely to fall down a manhole than a rabbit hole, and would find something other than a tea party.
 Between 2003 and 2007, she wrote the five books of the Underland Chronicles: Gregor the Overlander, Gregor and the Prophecy of Bane, Gregor and the Curse of the Warmbloods, Gregor and the Marks of Secret, and Gregor and the Code of Claw.
 During that time, Collins also wrote a rhyming picture book, When Charlie McButton Lost Power (2005), illustrated by Mike Lester.